-S. Mitra Kalita is the vice president for programming for CNN Digital.
-Kalita leads CNN Digital's efforts to creatively share its journalism and storytelling across an ever-exploding array of platforms.
+S. Mitra Kalita is the senior vice president for news, opinion and programming for CNN Digital.
+Kalita leads the national news desk and efforts to creatively share CNN's journalism and storytelling across an ever-exploding array of platforms.

 Her portfolio also includes the Entertainment team, News & Alerting, and Mobile & Off-Platform teams.
 She arrived at CNN in 2016.

 Kalita was previously managing editor for editorial strategy at the Los Angeles Times.
 During her time there, she helped latimes.com traffic soar to nearly 60 million unique multiplatform visitors monthly, innovated new forms of storytelling and increased audience engagement, including hiring a correspondent to cover "Black Twitter."
 She launched Education Matters, a vertical covering L.A. schools that connected the Times to new communities via events, new beats, translations and partnerships.
 She helped direct coverage of a mass shooting in San Bernardino (notably, a multimedia reconstruction of the police pursuit ending in the killers' deaths) that led the Times to win a Pulitzer Prize in breaking news.